 GeneCards Summary for CSTB Gene

 CSTB (Cystatin B) is a Protein Coding gene.
-Diseases associated with CSTB include Epilepsy, Progressive Myoclonic 1A and Unverricht-Lundborg Syndrome.
-Among its related pathways are Immune System.
-GO annotations related to this gene include poly(A) RNA binding and endopeptidase inhibitor activity.
+Diseases associated with CSTB include Myoclonic Epilepsy Of Unverricht And Lundborg and Unverricht-Lundborg Syndrome.
+Among its related pathways are Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include endopeptidase inhibitor activity.
 An important paralog of this gene is CSTA.

 UniProtKB/Swiss-Prot Summary for CSTB Gene